Updated: May 9, 2022 by Jennifer Munsell

 Another key difference between males and females is the size of their spikes.

-Female iguanas do have dorsal spikes that run along their spines; however, these spikes are much smaller than the males’ ones.
+Female iguanas do have dorsal spines that run along their spines; however, these spikes are much smaller than the males’ ones.
 In general, they are shorter, thinner, and softer.
 The female’s spikes run from the tip of their tails to the base of their necks.
 Females do not typically have spikes on the tops of their heads.
 They do, however, occasionally have short spikes under their chins.

 Genitals